sunfounder/3in1-kit/docs/source/car_project/car_move.rst

 **Stop**

-To stop the motor, connect the inputs on the same side to 12V or GND at the same time, e.g. connect IA(B)  and IB(B)  to 12V or 5V at the same time, and the same for IA(A) and IB(A).
+To stop the motor, connect the inputs on the same side to 12V or GND at the same time, e.g. connect B-1A  and B-1B  to 12V or 5V at the same time, and the same for A-1A and A-1B.

 This is of course theoretical and needed later on when controlling with code.
 Here remove the power supply to the car can stop it.